 But build speed and confidence – not hard, with a mid-engined chassis this friendly – and you realise that this is an utterly exhilarating weapon.
 Turn-in sharpens at speed, spearing the KTM through switchback twists that allow you to feel the car pivoting directly beneath your spine.
 You sense g-force, too, of which it can pull as much as 1.5 on road tyres.

 The steering is quite heavy when loaded, slightly masking its fine sensitivity, and the servo-less, ABS-less brakes must be pressed hard, although the results are mighty effective if you can stay the right side of locking a wheel.

 More speed increases the buffeting and your need for concentration, especially given the possibility of a rear-end slither or brake lock-up.
 Oversteer moments are satisfyingly easy and unalarming to correct, making this a car that it’s easy to polish your skills with.

 The X-Bow is a bit of a contradiction, mixing civility and cockpit turbulence.
 On track, some may find it lacks the physical excitement – and occasional intimidation – of its rivals.

-It’s no beauty, but it is fascinating to look at, thoroughly well built and extensively crash-tested.
+In any specification it’s no beauty, but it is fascinating to look at, thoroughly well built and extensively crash-tested.
 Whether it’s worth more than an Ariel Atom is debatable, but this is a terrific track-day machine with remarkably good road manners.

-But given its price, you’ve got to love the X-Bow as a piece of engineering and product design as much as you’ve got to love the driving experience.
+But given its price, you’ve got to love the KTM X-Bow as a piece of engineering and product design as much as you’ve got to love the driving experience.